jkeohan/bonus_lectures/AWS/aws-react-deployment.md

 ## Setting Up CLI Access

-Let's now install the Install the AWS Cli tool.
+Let's now install the Install the **AWS CLI** tool.
 AWS provides installers for either [Mac, Windows or Linux](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html).

 Once it's installed open a **terminal** and type the following to confirrm the cli was successfully installed.